 Also around this time, multicelled animals evolved for the first time.
 Because none of them had hard parts, their fossils are very rare.
 A well-preserved fossil site in the Ediacara Hills of Australia has given its name to the Ediacaran Period, right at the end of the Proterozoic.

 What ended the Precambrian was a new wrinkle in the carbon cycle whose origin is still under discussion.
 Whether from evolutionary progress or from changes in geochemistry, animals gained the ability to build hard body parts of carbonate minerals.

 At this point, at the start of the Cambrian Period, Earth had taken on its current form—in the life-filled oceans and oxygenated atmosphere.
-Coevolution of biosphere and lithosphere over billions of years led to that point.
+Coevolution of biosphere and lithosphere, over billions of years, led to that point.
 Anaerobes and oxygen-breathers had evolved complementary chemical cycles, and biogenic carbonates entered the plate-tectonic cycle of the crust and upper mantle with new efficiency.

-Soon two more developments launched the Phanerozoic into the rapid pace of change it has had ever since the close of the Proterozoic: the rise of burrowing animals that cultivated the seafloor (giving rise to bioturbation) and the invasion of the dry land.
+Soon two more developments launched the Phanerozoic into the rapid pace of change it has had ever since the close of the Proterozoic: the development of burrowing animals that cultivated the seafloor (giving rise to bioturbation) and the invasion of the dry land.
 With the new dynamism in Earth's evolutionary and biogeochemical processes, there was no looking back.